fabiods/DGBO/README.md

       fun -7.4579874517  res:  [6.
 0.8  0.08]  opt: zoo , x0: [3.
 0.4 0.1]  gamma: 0 cnt: 542 min: 3 3 conv: 0 boundok: True
       ffun -7.4579874517  res: [6.
 0.8  0.08]  opt: zoo, x0: [3.
 0.4 0.1]  gamma: 0 cnt: 543 min: 3 3 conv: 0 boundok: True

+As you can see there are three group of solution (as there are three orig* files) The first fun is the starting point the second fun is the optimzed solution the third ffun is an additional check to verify that it is a local miminum
+   min: 3 3 indicates that is it the minimum for 3 direction over 3
+   conv: 0 indicates that it is converged solution (i.e. closest point are also SCF converged)

 Together with a starting point, dgbo also define the bound interval for the exponents, with